piotrmaliga-git/Converter-Celsius-to-Fahrenheit/README.md

-# Temperature Converter(°C - °F) (2.0.0 release)
+# Temperature Converter (°C - °F) (2.0.0 release)

-I have created a Temperature Converter(Celsius - Fahrenheit).
-Project is based on HTML, CSS/SASS and JavaScript.
+I have created a Temperature Converter (Celsius - Fahrenheit).
+Project is based on HTML, CSS/Sass and JavaScript.
-Styles CSS/SASS were built using BEM methodology.
+Styles CSS/Sass were built using BEM methodology.
 Moreover, as the website is fully responsive it gives the opportunity to display the projects on any kind of hardware.

 ### The converter capabilities: